savonet/book/technology.md

 typically consists of the following three elements.

-The _stream generator_ is a program which generates an audio stream, generally in compressed form such as mp3 or aac, be it from playlists, live sources, etc. Liquidsoap is one of those and we will be most exclusively concerned with it, but there are other competitors ranging from [Ezstream](http://icecast.org/ezstream/), [IceS](http://icecast.org/ices/) or [DarkIce](http://www.darkice.org/) which are simple command-line free software that can stream a live input or a playlist to an Icecast server (see below), to [Rivendell](http://www.rivendellaudio.org/) or [SAM Broadcaster](https://spacial.com/) which are graphical interfaces to describe the scheduling of your radio.
+The _stream generator_ is a program which generates an audio stream, generally in compressed form such as mp3 or aac, be it from playlists, live sources, and so on.
+Liquidsoap is one of those and we will be most exclusively concerned with it, but there are other friendly competitors ranging from [Ezstream](http://icecast.org/ezstream/), [IceS](http://icecast.org/ices/) or [DarkIce](http://www.darkice.org/) which are simple command-line free software that can stream a live input or a playlist to an Icecast server, to [Rivendell](http://www.rivendellaudio.org/) or [SAM Broadcaster](https://spacial.com/) which are graphical interfaces to handle the scheduling of your radio.
 Nowadays, websites are also proposing to do this online on the cloud; these include [AzuraCast](https://www.azuracast.com/), [Centova](https://centova.com/) and [Radionomy](https://www.radionomy.com/) which are all powered by Liquidsoap!